maths/stack_util_maximapool/README.md

    `cp -R $MOODLEDATA/stack/* $MAXIMAPOOL/%%VERSION%%/.`

 8. Strip any final lines from `$MAXIMAPOOL/%%VERSION%%/maximalocal.mac` with load commands (such as `load("stackmaxima.mac")$` ). to make sure libraries are not loaded.
-(These lines should not be present if you are using the optimised version of Maxima anyway.)
+(These lines should not be present if you are using the optimised version of maxima anyway.)

 9. Run ant to build the servlet.